 NOTE: This is a 1-2 day old Eastern Screech Owl (ESO) hatchling.
 A bird this young will not survive on the ground even if parents continue to feed it.
 This bird would need to be picked up (and re-nested by a professional) or put with foster parents.

 This bird is also an ESO (baby) from the same nest as the photo on the left.
 Also, too young to be left on the ground.
 NOTE: ESOs can have 5-7 eggs, which are laid 1-2 days apart.
 So you can have various sizes in one nest.

 NOTE: Birds of prey are excellent parents!
-They do not kick sick or deformed birds out of the nest.
+They do not kick sick or deformed birds out of the nest!
 If they fall from the next, parents will continue to feed and fiercly protect the young birds.
-The birds are at risk on the groud from: humans, cats, dogs, raccoons, and exposure to tempertures.
-We re-nest as many young as we can.
+The birds are at risk on the groud from: humans, cats, dogs, raccoons, and exposure to the elements, such as, temperatures, rain, snow, etc. We re-nest as many young as we can.
 If we cannot renest, foster birds are used both in the wild and captivity.

 Same 2 birds, older now.
 Still downy, still depending on parents, getting ready to fledge (leave) the nest, but still vulnerable if on the ground.
 Feral and outside house cats injure and kill hundreds of these birds yearly.

-Again, ESOs.
-At this age, the birds are learning to use their wings, are called 'branchers' as they bounce around fro branch to branch, exercising and learning as they go.
+At this age, the birds are learning to use their wings, referred to as, 'branchers' as they bounce around from branch to branch, exercising and learning as they go.
 Too young to be on their own, parents will continue to feed them if they fall to the ground.
-They often end up clinging to a window or door screen, as they can climb very well!
+ESOs often end up clinging to a window or door screen, as they can climb very well!
 Parents will often be seen nearby, coaxing birds back to nest site.

 Nestling Cooper's Hawks and nestling Red Tail Hawks look very similar at this age.